How Neuroendocrine Balance Can Improve Your 2014

 What this means for you: The resolve to start taking supplements is an easy commitment to make in 2014, especially when the benefits of improving stress and mood are taken into account.

 The learning and memory deficits associated with aging can be contributed in part to neurodegeneration.
-Studies have shown that melatonin acts as an antioxidant in the brain to protect neurons against this degeneration…2,6 Translation: More brain-power!
+Studies have shown that melatonin acts as an antioxidant in the brain to protect neurons against this degeneration… Translation: more brain-power!
 Cognitive function and memory are better maintained because melatonin will act as a buffer against neurodegeneration.
-Supplement with melatonin and sign up for French classes (ohh la la)!
+Supplement with melatonin and sign up for French classes (ooh la la)!

 [row][col-1-3] Vitamin D3 is the most active form of Vitamin D and acts as a regulator for immune function and responses.
-Add some Vitamin D3 to your diet and you may notice that you are fighting off sickness much better than in 2013!1 Sources of Vitamin D3: Supplementation, egg yolks, wild-caught fatty fish, and a healthy amount of sun exposure.
+Add some Vitamin D3 to your diet and you may notice that you’re fighting off sickness much better than in 2013! #1 Sources of vitamin D3: supplementation, egg yolks, wild-caught fatty fish and a healthy amount of sun exposure.

 Symptoms associated with hypothyroidism, such as apoptosis (cell death) and learning and memory deficits, were relieved in rats that were required to run on the treadmill for 30 minutes a day.
 We know that exercise can result in a host of benefits, but relieving the learning and memory symptoms of hypothyroidism (which is thought to affect 4-10% of Americans) is an added bonus for sufferers.7